Resolved-sideband cooling of a single $^9$Be$^+$ ion in a Penning trap: Abstract

 \section{Abstract}

 Manipulating individual trapped ions at the single quantum level has become standard practice in radio-frequency ion traps, enabling applications from quantum information processing to precision metrology.
-The key ingredient is ground-state cooling of the particle’s motion through resolved-sideband laser cooling.
-Ultra-high-presicion experiments using Penning ion traps will greatly benefit from the reduction of systematic errors offered by full motional control, with applications to atomic masses and $g$-factor measurements, determinations of fundamental constants or related tests of fundamental physics.
-In addition, it will allow to implement quantum logic spectroscopy, a technique that has enabled a new class of precision measurements in radio-frequency ion traps.
-Here we demonstrate resolved-sideband laser cooling of the axial motion of a single \BePlus ion in a cryogenic 5 Tesla Penning trap system using a two-photon stimulated-Raman process, reaching a mean phonon number of $\bar{n}_z = 0.10(4)$.
-This is a fundamental step in the implementation of quantum logic spectroscopy for matter-antimatter comparison tests in the baryonic sector of the Standard Model and a key step towards improved precision experiments in Penning traps operating at the quantum limit.
+The key to accessing this regime is motional ground state cooling.
+Even though there is the potential to access a completely unexplored regime of sensitivities in fundamental physics tests, ground state cooling has not been applied in the context of Penning-trap precision measurements yet.
+Here we report resolved-sideband cooling of the axial mode of a single \BePlus ion in a 5 Tesla Penning trap, reducing the average phonon number to $\bar{n}_z = 0.10 \pm 0.04$.
+This is a key step for the implementation of quantum logic techniques in high-precision Penning-trap experiments, such as matter-antimatter comparison based tests of the fundamental CPT symmetry.